 The MDHS-CSE-675, Application for Child Support Services, is the form completed by applicants for child support services.
-Application forms must be readily available to the public and provided to individuals interested in applying for child support services on the day the individual makes a request in person, or sent to the requestor within five (5) working days of a written or telephone request.
+Application forms must be readily available to the public and provided to individuals interested in applying for child support services on the day the individual makes a request in person, or sent to the requestor within five (5) working days of a telephone request, or a written request, including an electronically submitted request.
 The information pamphlet (MDHS-CSE-614) must accompany the application.
 Issuance of the MDHS-CSE-675 and the MDHS-CSE-614 must be documented on the MDHS-CSE-675 in the appropriate fields.
-If METSS is unavailable or the application is mailed, the MDHS-CSE-675A, Paternity and Relationship Data Sheet must be given to the client with the MDHS-CSE-675 and the MDHS-CSE-614.
+If METSS is unavailable or the application is mailed, the MDHS-CSE-675 and the MDHS-CSE-614.